pjakiela/IE-in-R/E2-exp-ideal-part2.md

 according to a known data-generating process - is an incredibly useful tool in empirical microeconomics (both for checking your econometric intuitions and your anlayis code).

-We'll use "locals" (also know as "local macros") to easily change the number of observations and other parameters of our data set.
+We'll use variables to easily change the number of observations and other parameters of our data set.
 This will allow us to explore the properties of randomly-assigned treatment groups in larger and smaller samples.

 Please upload your answers to gradescope after completing the exercise.
 You can also download the entire activity